cyrils/renogy-bt/README.md

 | RICH SOLAR 20/40/60 | BT-1 | ❓ |
 | SRNE ML24/ML48 Series | BT-1 | ❓ |

-**Note:**

-If you have multiple devices connected to a single bt module (daisy chained or using communication hub), you need to find out the individual device Id (aka address) of each of these devices.
-Connect one device at a time to figure out this from output log.
-The default broadcast address of 255 will work only for single devices.
+**Note:** If you have multiple devices connected to a single BT module (daisy chained or using communication hub), you need to find out the individual device Id (aka address) of each of these devices.
+Connect a single device at a time and use the default broadcast address of 255 to find out the actual `device_id` from output log.

 ## References